 The team’s primary focus is to open Echelon’s infrastructure to other games in the P2E community.

-There are also plans to specifically incorporate new features into the Parallel Alpha game.
+There are also plans to incorporate new features into the Parallel Alpha game.
 They include metaverse-ready 3D assets and several extended reality experiences.